 Criminals worldwide continue to innovate their strategies to launder money despite increased scrutiny by regulators and higher compliance spending by financial institutions.
 They know how transaction monitoring systems work within financial institutions and have ways to bypass rules and thresholds easily.

-Financial institutions need to create new rules and update thresholds to counter new and emerging money laundering fraud strategies.
+Financial institutions need to create new rules and update thresholds to counter new and emerging money laundering and fraud strategies.
 Financial institutions need several weeks to create, test and implement new rules into their transaction monitoring systems, and rules upgrade may not be a sustainable option given the frequent changes in the regulatory landscape and continuous changes in criminal behaviour.

 Operational efficiency is impacted.